Tyrn/dotfiles/README.md

+# Making life easier with dotfiles

-# Manjaro Linux workstation config
+## Manjaro Linux workstation

 - Follow the instructions for EndeavourOS